robstoll/atrium/README.md

     // ◆ ▶ myFun(2147483647): "2147483647"        <97730845>
     //     ◾ to be: "max"        <611437735>
 ```

-in the above case `toBeNullable` is short for `if (result == null) toBe(null) else notToBeNullBut(result)`.
+Yet, if you wish to make sub-assertions on the non-nullable type of the subject, then you can use

-There is a second overload which accepts an assertion creator lambda (or null).
+`toBeNullIfNullGivenElse` which accepts an assertion creator or `null`.
-Use it in case you want to perform more complicated assertions than just comparing the subject with an equals check.
-It is short for `if (result == null) toBe(null) else notToBeNull(assertionCreator)`.
+It is short for `if (assertionCreatorOrNull == null) toBe(null) else notToBeNull(assertionCreatorOrNull)`.
-Following another fictional example reusing `myFun` from above:
+Following another fictional example which illustrates `toBeNullIfNullGivenElse` (we are reusing `myFun` from above):
 ```kotlin
 expect("calling myFun with ...") {
     mapOf(